MHSA – Admission & Graduation Requirements

 1. Biochemistry – one (1) semester

 One semester of biochemistry is required.
-An advanced course in this subject is preferred and would meet the requirement but is not mandatory.
+An advanced course in this subject is preferred and would meet the requirements but is not mandatory.

 (Bioengineering courses will not satisfy this requirement)